-- Poor growth ٠
+- Poor growth

 - Tooth decay

 - Obesity

-- poor concentration and behavioural problems, which may have an impact on a child's learning.
+- Poor concentration and behavioural problems, which may have an impact on a child's learning.

 - Type 2 diabetes

 - Problems with joints/mobility

 - Increased risk of picking up illnesses (which affects attendance)

 - Lack of energy and poor concentration (which affects learning)

-Things we would like to see: A balance of different foods Yoghurts and cheese At least two pieces of fruit and/or vegetables Healthy sandwich fillings, eg cheese, tuna, ham, chicken.
+Each of chergy and poor concentration (which are ets learning) Things we would like to see: A balance of different foods Yoghurts and cheese At least two pieces of fruit and/or vegetables Healthy sandwich fillings, eg cheese, tuna, ham, chicken.
 Pasta These items are not allowed: Drinks - Fizzy drinks, squash or fruit juice.
-(All children will be provided with water - like the children who have school lunches) Crisps Sweets Chocolates bars Yoghurts with sweets in them Chocolate spread in sandwiches Nuts of any description Only 1 of these items: A small chocolate biscuit Small cake Have you thought of trying these?
+(All children will be provided with water - like the children who have school lunches) Crisps Sweets Chocolates bars Yoghurts with sweets in them Chocolate spread in sandwiches Nuts of any description Only 1 of these items: Have you thought of trying these?
 Raisins or other dried fruit Crackers Pasta Cheese Soup (in a flask) Breadsticks